Cabinet records created in the year 2000 became available to access on 1 January 2021.

 - Indigenous affairs, reconciliation and employment programs

 - telecommunication and 3G mobile services

 - Papua New Guinea, Bougainville, the Solomon Islands and Fiji.

-You can find the 2000 Cabinet records in these series:
+The 2000 Cabinet records are in these series:

-Some Cabinet records from 2000 have already been examined and digitised.
-Digital copies of these records are available online and can be accessed by clicking on the icon in the ‘Digitised item’ column in RecordSearch.
+Many Cabinet records from 2000 have already been examined and digitised.
+You can view digital copies of these records in our RecordSearch database.

-If the record you want to view is not available online, check its access status.
+If the Cabinet record you want is not available online, you can usually still access it:

-- If the record is ‘open’ or ‘open with exception’ you may request to view the original record for free in our Canberra research centre or request a digital copy for a fee.
+- If the record has a status of ‘open’ or ‘open with exception’, you can request a digital copy or view the original record for free in our Canberra research centre.

 Background to these records

-Associate Professor Dr Chris Wallace has provided an insight into the 2000 Cabinet papers in context (PDF 557 KB).
+Associate Professor Dr Chris Wallace has provided an insight into the 2000 Cabinet papers (PDF 557 KB).